-The most widespread application of flexo printing is related to the converting plastic film for food packaging.
-Thanks to its characteristics the flexographic process is particularly apt for the printing on metal and plastic film like PET, PE, aluminium.
+The most widespread application of flexo printing is related to converting plastic film for food packaging.
+Thanks to its characteristics the flexographic process is particularly apt for printing on metal and plastic film like PET, PE, and aluminium.

 Distribution of the flexographic printing market.

 - Flexible packaging 26%